authgear/authgear-server/docs/specs/user-profile/design.md

 > The OIDC spec also allows `0000-MM-DD` for birthday and `YYYY` for year of birth.
 > We only support `YYYY-MM-DD` for simplicity.

-### given\_name

-The given name of the first name of the end-user.
-The input control is a simple text input without validation.
-It is subject to [automatic population](#automatic-population).

-### family\_name

-The family name or the last name of the end-user.
-The input control is a simple text input without validation.
-It is subject to [automatic population](#automatic-population).

-## Automatic population

-> Automatic population CANNOT be turned off!

-Some of the standard attributes are subject to automatic population.
+## List of standard attributes that are coupled with identities

-The automatic population runs when one of the following situation happens:

-- When the end-user signs up.
-- When the end-user adds an identity.
-- When the end-user updates an identity.
-- When the end-user removes an identity.

-The steps of the automatic population are:
+- `email`
+- `email_verified`
+- `phone_number`
+- `phone_number_verified`
+- `preferred_username`

+When the identities of the end-user have been changed, the following steps are taken to compute the above attributes:

 1. Generate a list of email address candidates from the identities, candidates from newer identities are ordered first.
 1. Generate a list of phone number candidates from the identities, candidates from newer identities are ordered first.
 1. Generate a list of username candidates from the identities, candidates from newer identities are ordered first.
-1. Generate a list of given name and family name candidates from the identities, candidates from newer identities are ordered first.
 1. If the `email` standard attribute does not refer to a candidate in the list, clear it.
 1. If the `phone_number` standard attribute does not refer to a candidate in the list, clear it.
 1. If the `preferred_username` standard attribute does not refer to a candidate in the list, clear it.
 1. If the `email` standard attribute is absent and the list of candidate is non-empty, set it to the first candidate in the list.
 1. If the `phone_number` standard attribute is absent and the list of candidate is non-empty, set it to the first candidate in the list.
 1. If the `preferred_username` standard attribute is absent and the list of candidate is non-empty, set it to the first candidate in the list.

-1. If both the `given_name` and the `family_name` standard attribute are absent and the list of candidate is non-empty, set it to the first candidate in the list.
+### email

+The primary email address of the end-user.
+The value always comes from one of the identity the end-user has.
+Therefore, the input control is a dropdown.

+### email\_verified

+Whether the primary email address is verified.
+This attribute is present when `email` is present.
+This attribute is read-only.

+### phone\_number

+The primary phone number of the end-user.
+The value always from from one of the identity the end-user has.
+Therefore, the input control is a dropdown.

+### phone\_number\_verified

+Whether the primary phone number is verified.
+This attribute is present when `phone_number` is present.
+This attribute is read-only.

+### preferred\_username

+The primary username of the end-user.
+The value always comes from one of the identity the end-user has.
+Therefore, the input control is a dropdown.

 ## Custom attributes

 In addition to standard attributes, the developer can define their own custom attributes.

+> Role based access control should be done with the roles feature!
+> Custom attributes should not be used!

 ### Defining custom attributes